Wiccan views of divinity

-According to several 20th century witches, most notably Gerald Gardner, the "father of Wicca", the witches' God and Goddess are the ancient gods of the British Isles: a Horned God of hunting, death and magic who rules over an after-world paradise (often referred to as the Summerland), and a goddess, the Great Mother (who is simultaneously the Eternal Virgin and the Primordial Enchantress), who gives regeneration and rebirth to souls of the dead and love to the living.
+According to several 20th-century witches, most notably Gerald Gardner, the "father of Wicca", the witches' God and Goddess are the ancient gods of the British Isles: a Horned God of hunting, death, and magic who rules over an after-world paradise (often referred to as the Summerland), and a goddess, the Great Mother (who is simultaneously the Eternal Virgin and the Primordial Enchantress), who gives regeneration and rebirth to souls of the dead and love to the living.
 The Goddess is especially connected to the Moon and stars and the sea, while the Horned God is connected to the Sun and the forests.
 Gardner explains that these are the tribal gods of the witches, just as the Egyptians had their tribal gods Isis and Osiris and the Jews had Elohim; he also states that a being higher than any of these tribal gods is recognised by the witches as Prime Mover, but remains unknowable, and is of little concern to them.

-The Goddess is often seen as having a triple aspect; that of the maiden, mother and crone.
+The Goddess is often seen as having a triple aspect: that of the maiden, mother, and crone.
 The God is traditionally seen as being the Horned God of the woods.
-A key belief in Wicca is that the gods are able to manifest in personal form, either through dreams, as physical manifestations, or through the bodies of Priestesses and Priests.
+A key belief in Wicca is that the gods can manifest in personal form through dreams, physical manifestations, or the bodies of Priestesses and Priests.
+Both deities are connected to all religions.

 Gardnerian Wicca as a denomination is primarily concerned with the priestess or priest's relationship to the Goddess and God.
-The Lady and Lord (as they are often called) are seen as primal cosmic beings, the source of limitless power, yet they are also familiar figures who comfort and nurture their children, and often challenge or even reprimand them.
+The Lady and Lord (as they are often called) are seen as primordial, cosmic beings, the source of limitless power, yet they are also familiar figures who comfort and nurture their children and often challenge or even reprimand them.

 Dualism

-Wiccan theology largely revolves around ontological dualism.
+Wiccan theology largely revolves around an ontological dualism consisting of a God and a Goddess.
 Ontological dualism is traditionally a sacred gender polarity between the complementary polar opposites of male and female, who are regarded as divine lovers.
 This kind of dualism is common to various religions; for example, Taoism, where it is represented through yin and yang.
 Ontological dualism is distinct from moral dualism in that moral dualism posits a supreme force of good and a supreme force of evil.
 There is no supreme force of evil in Wicca.